saamauro92/reci-python/README.md

   - [RapidAPI - Tasty](https://rapidapi.com/apidojo/api/tasty/) - Tasty API from RapidApi was used to get recipes
  -  [GitHub](https://github.com/join/welcome) and [Git](https://git-scm.com/) were used to document the development process
    -  [Heroku](https://www.heroku.com/) was used for deployment.
-  - [PEP8CI](https://pep8ci.herokuapp.com/) used to validate Python code.
+  - [PEP8CI](https://pep8ci.herokuapp.com/) was used to validate Python code.
   -  [StackEdit](https://stackedit.io/) to write README
   - [Lucidchart](https://lucid.app/) was used to make the flowchart.
   - [VSC IDE](https://code.visualstudio.com/)